michkaroma/pomodoro/README.md

 - Persist custom durations to **EEPROM** so they survive a power cycle (scaffolding is present in the source).
 - End-of-phase **melodies** instead of simple beeps (commented-out note tables included).
-- **Auto-pause** using the wired ultrasonic sensor (TRIG/ECHO) to detect when the user steps away.

 ---

 ## Context

 Personal project built during studies at **ECE Paris** — and put to use revising for end-of-term exams.
-Goal: practice embedded C++ programming, I²C/SPI bus management, interrupt-driven inputs, and hardware prototyping.
+Goal: practice embedded C++ programming, I²C/SPI bus management, interrupt-driven inputs, hardware prototyping, and 3D enclosure design.